Victorian Liberal Party: Loss of government

 The LCP continued to govern Victoria independently as a minority government until 27 June 1950, when the Victorian Labor agreed to support a minority Country Party government led by McDonald.

-In December 1951, Hollway and his deputy Trevor Oldham were replaced by Les Norman and Henry Bolte as party leader and deputy leader respectively.
-In September 1952, Hollway and 7 LCP members were expelled from the LCP after a dispute over electoral reform issues.
-In October, Labor Party moved to defeat the McDonald government by working with two of Hollway's supporters in the Victorian Legislative Council to block supply in the upper house.
-Hollway was commissioned by Governor Sir Dallas Brooks to form a minority government with the 7 former LCP members, known as the Electoral Reform League, with the backing of the Labor Party on confidence and supply.
-However, 70 hours later, Brooks forced Hollway to resign and recommissioned McDonald as Premier.
+In December 1951, Hollway and his deputy Trevor Oldham were replaced by Les Norman and Henry Bolte, as party leader and deputy leader respectively.
+In September 1952, Hollway and seven LCP members were expelled from the LCP after a dispute over electoral reform.
+In October, the Labor Party moved to defeat the McDonald government by working with two of Hollway's supporters in the Victorian Legislative Council to block supply.
+Hollway was commissioned by the governor, Sir Dallas Brooks, to form a minority government with the seven former LCP members, known as the Electoral Reform League, and the backing of the Labor Party on confidence and supply.
+However, 70 hours later, Brooks forced Hollway to resign and recommissioned McDonald as premier.

-At the state election two months later in December 1952, Hollway contested Norman's seat of Glen Iris and won.
-Neither Country Party, LCP nor the Electoral Reform League won enough seats to form government.
-With Norman losing his seat, Oldham was elected as leader and Bolte remained the deputy leader.
+Two months later. at the state election in December 1952, Hollway contested Norman's seat of Glen Iris and won.
+Neither Country Party, the LCP, nor the Electoral Reform League won enough seats to form government.
+With Norman losing his seat, Oldham was elected as leader, with Bolte remaining as deputy leader.
 Oldham and his wife died in a plane crash in India on 2 May 1953, on their way to England to attend the coronation of Queen Elizabeth II, and Bolte succeeded him as LCP leader.

 In 1954, Hollway and his supporters formed the Victorian Liberal Party, replacing the Electoral Reform League.
-Despite the name, it was a separate party to the LCP or the Liberal Party.
+Despite the name, it was a separate party to the LCP and the federal Liberal Party.

-Following the Australian Labor Party split of 1955 that led to the weakening of the governing Victorian Labor, the LCP led by Bolte won the 1955 Victorian state election and formed government for the next 27 years independently without a coalition with the Country Party.
-All members of Hollway's Victorian Liberal Party including Hollway lost all their seats in this election, and the party ceased to exist.
+Following the Australian Labor Party split of 1955 that led to the weakening of the governing Victorian Labor, the LCP, led by Bolte, won the 1955 Victorian state election and formed government for the next 27 years, without a coalition with the Country Party.
+All members of Hollway's Victorian Liberal Party, including Hollway, lost their seats in the election, and the party ceased to exist.